emredag/bil-bakalim/docs/tasks/06-animations-framer-motion.md

 ## 🎯 Objective

-Implement all UI animations using Framer Motion to create smooth and engaging user experience throughout the application.
-Animations must run at 60 FPS and include page transitions, letter reveals, success/error feedback, and loading states as specified in PRD Section 8.4.
+Implement all UI animations using Framer Motion to create **TV show quality** smooth and engaging user experience throughout the application.
+Animations must run at 60 FPS using `transform/opacity` only, respect "reduce motion" preference, and include page transitions, 3D letter flip, success/error feedback (confetti, glows), and loading states as specified in PRD Section 8.4 and ui-ux-design.md#motion.

 ---